Cruelty to animals: Television and filmmaking

 There is a case of cruelty to animals in the South Korean film The Isle (2000), according to its director Kim Ki-Duk.
 In the film, a real frog is skinned alive while fish are mutilated.
 Seven animals were killed for the camera in the controversial Italian film Cannibal Holocaust (1980).
 The images in the film include the slow and graphic beheading and ripping apart of a turtle, a monkey being beheaded and its brains being consumed by natives and a spider being chopped apart.
 Cannibal Holocaust was only one film in a collective of similarly themed movies (cannibal films) that featured unstaged animal cruelty.
 Their influences were rooted in the films of Mondo filmmakers, which sometimes contained similar content.
 In several countries, Cannibal Holocaust was banned or allowed for release with most of the animal cruelty edited out.

 In the Hungarian Judit Elek's film Memories of a River (1990), 14 sheep were burned alive.
 A horse was allegedly killed on the set of Andrzej Wajda's film The Ashes (1965).
+Animals were also killed in other Hungarian films.
+In the film Sons of the Stone-Hearted Man (1965), wolves were shot dead with a shotgun, and one was even stabbed.
+In Lutra (1985), the fox and the wild boar were also shot.
+From Lily of the Valley to Fall Foliage (1952) also contains real hunting scenes – as does Twelve Months in the Woods (1989–1990).

-In the film Fort Tilden (2014), the main characters find kittens in a trash can and - although they initially wanted to save them - end up leaving them there.
+In the film Fort Tilden (2014), the main characters find kittens in a trash can and – although they initially wanted to save them - end up leaving them there.
 In Al sur del edén (1984), a female character lies on her bed and rubs a live canary against her genitals for sexual gratification.
 (Only the woman's legs are shown from the side, the scene may not be real, and she only holds the bird between her legs.)
 In the film Malèna (2000), young boys burn ants to death on the beach with torches.
 In Anatomy of Hell (2004), a little boy throws a live baby bird to the ground.

 Slaughterhouse animals being butchered are shown in the 1949 French film Blood of the Beasts (pigs) and in the 1963 Hungarian film Elégia (horses).
 It is unclear whether a pig is killed in the Hungarian film Taxidermia (2006).
 Slaughterhouse scenes as well as the trampling of frogs were shown in the Korean film Mago (2002), and an (allegedly dying) kitten is drowned in the Hungarian film Hypocritical (2006).